 Destination: Future edited by Z.S.
 Adani and Eric T. Reynolds

 Summary: Science Fiction stories, first contact, space opera, adventure, by Elizabeth Bear, Mike Resnick, K.D.
 Wentworth, Sandra McDonald, Michael A. Burstein, Lawrence M. Schoen, James Gunn, Sara Genge, and more.
 Edited by Z.S.
-Adani and Eric T. Reynolds.
+Adani and T. Reynolds.

 “…Exceptional science fiction anthology…”

 – Publishers Weekly